krgamestudios/Toy/deep-dive/developing-toy.md

 ### TOY_LITERAL_BOOLEAN

-This literal specifies that the next byte is it's value, either true or false.
+This literal specifies that the next byte is its value, either true or false.

 ### TOY_LITERAL_INTEGER

-This literal specifies that the next 4 bytes are it's value, interpreted as a 32-bit integer.
+This literal specifies that the next 4 bytes are its value, interpreted as a 32-bit integer.

 ### TOY_LITERAL_FLOAT

-This literal specifies that the next 4 bytes are it's value, interpreted as a 32-bit floating point integer.
+This literal specifies that the next 4 bytes are its value, interpreted as a 32-bit floating point integer.

 ### TOY_LITERAL_STRING

-This literal specifies that the next collection of null terminated bytes are it's value, interpreted as a null-terminated string.
+This literal specifies that the next collection of null terminated bytes are its value, interpreted as a null-terminated string.

 ### TOY_LITERAL_ARRAY_INTERMEDIATE

 `TOY_LITERAL_ARRAY_INTERMEDIATE` specifies that the literal to be read is a flattened `LiteralArray`.
-A "flattened" compound literal does not actually store it's contents, only references to it's contents' positions within the literal cache.
+A "flattened" compound literal does not actually store its contents, only references to its contents' positions within the literal cache.

 To read this array, you must first read an `unsigned short` which specifies the size, then read that many additional `unsigned shorts`, which are indices.
 Finally, the original `LiteralArray` can be reconstructed using those indices, in order.